snowplow/snowplow/docs/02_integrating_snowplowjs.md

 _snaq.push(['_trackEvent', 'Mixes', 'Play', 'MrC/fabric-0503-mix', , '0.0']);
 ```

-The explanation of each argument passed to `_trackEvent` is as follows:
+The explanation of each argument passed to `'_trackEvent'` is as follows:

 | **Argument**          | **Attribute** | **Explanation**                                                         |
 |----------------------:|:--------------|:------------------------------------------------------------------------|